einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 In that case, the template is formatted into a message that ends up as the `Scope` property, and the placeholder names in the template become properties as well.

 So that's roughly how scopes work in .NET logging.
-How can my little test utility make sure that we got the right scopes for the right log entries?
+How can the fluent interface make sure that we got the right scopes for the right log entries?

 There are two main choices that must be made: